Toad is a common name for a number of different species of frogs, particularly those belonging to the family Bufonidae.

 The Cane Toad is the largest toad in the world and has an extremely high reproductive rate.
 Cane toad females can produce thousands of eggs within a single clump of spawn.

-They are opportunist feeders, meaning they can thrive on both dead and living stuff, which contributes to their rapid rate of reproduction.
+They are opportunist feeders, meaning they can thrive on dead and living stuff, contributing to their rapid reproduction rate.
 Additionally, this allows them to survive longer.

-Because of its diet, people have been bringing them to many different places since it is an effective means of preventing the spread of pests.
+Because of its diet, people have been bringing them to many different places since it effectively prevents the spread of pests.

 However, because of the tremendous pace at which it reproduces, it has the potential to become an invasive species rapidly and is seen as a nuisance in many areas.

-The adults of this species can grow to be as long as 10–15 centimeters (3.9–5.9 inches) in length, while the length of the Cane Toad ever recorded was 24 centimeters (9.4 in).
+The adults of this species can grow to be as long as 10–15 centimeters (3.9–5.9 inches), while the length of the Cane Toad ever recorded was 24 centimeters (9.4 in).

 They are notorious for the toxic glands covering their bodies, and their tadpoles are extremely hazardous when consumed.